-- Always update your plugins.
-Outdated plugin not only can cause conflicts, they may also have vulnerabilities that can be exploited by hackers and malware.
+- Always maintain all plugins up-to-date.
+Outdated plugins not only can create issues, they could also have vulnerabilities that can be exploited by hackers and malicious users.

-As you can see, plugins are an integral part of WordPress and contribute to making WordPress the most popular CMS available.
-Plugins also provide WordPress users with easy, simple and inexpensive ways to add new features to their website without having to spend thousands of dollars on outsourced web development.
+As you can see, plugins are an integral part of WordPress and contribute to making WordPress the most downloaded CMS available.
+Plugins also provide WordPress users with an easy, simple and inexpensive way to add new functionality to their website without spending thousands of dollars on outsourced web development.

-If there is any functionality you need for your website, you can guarantee that a someone has probably already authored one that will do exactly what you want, and that this plugin will either be available at no cost, or if it’s a premium plugin, that the cost will be surprisingly reasonable.
+Whatever feature or functionality you need for your web presence, you can be sure that a someone has probably already authored one that will do just what you want, and that this plugin will either be available for FREE, or if it’s a paid plugin, that the price to purchase it will be reasonable.

 (Whatever you need done, there’s a WordPress plugin for that!)

-And, if by chance such a plugin is not available, then a custom plugin that does just what you want it to do can most certainly be created for you for a very reasonable price.
+And, if by chance such a plugin is not available, then a custom plugin that does just what you want it to do can most certainly be coded for you for a reasonable price.

-Hopefully, this article has given you a better understanding of plugins – what they are and how they can significantly enhance the functionality of your business blog.
+Hopefully, this information has given you a better understanding of WP plugins – what they are and how they can significantly to improve your WP web site.
 See our published posts to learn about more useful plugins that we recommend using.